sanwazi/SmallDemoAF/README.md

 ### Getting Started

--1.Download this project Zip
+- Download this project Zip
--2.Open it with Android Studio
+- Open it with Android Studio
--3.Run it using your vitural device/real device online -4.Turn off network, run it. then there is not data shown on screen -5.Turn on Networkd, run it. then show some shoping-items -7.Click item then go to detail page
+- Run it using your vitural device/real device online
+- Turn off network, run it. then there is not data shown on screen
+- Turn on Networkd, run it. then show some shoping-items
+- Click item then go to detail page
--8.Click shop button then go to A&F website
+- Click shop button then go to A&F website
--9.Or Presse back/home button(from action bar), then back to privous page -10.Shut donw your network. run it you will find it still works (Alert network issue)
+- Or Presse back/home button(from action bar), then back to privous page
+- Shut donw your network. run it you will find it still works (Alert network issue)

 ### Used Thried Library